Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

 Let us denote the number of placed relays up to $x$~steps (i.e., $x \delta$ meters) from the sink by $N_x$ ($ \leq x$); define $N_0 = 0$.
 Since deployment decisions are based on measurements to already placed relays, and since the path-loss over a link is a random variable (due to shadowing), we see that $\{N_x\}_{x \geq 1}$ is a random process.
 In this paper we have assumed that each node forwards each packet to the immediately previously placed relay (e.g., with reference to Figure~\ref{fig:why-impromptu}, the source forwards all packets to Relay~$2$, which, in turn, forwards all packets to Relay~$1$, etc.).
 See \cite{chattopadhyay-etal13measurement-based-impromptu-placement_wiopt} for the considerably more complex possibility of relay skipping while forwarding packets.

-When the node $i$ is placed, the deployment policy also prescribes the transmit power that this node should use, say, $\Gamma_i$; then the outage probability over the link $(i, i-1)$, so created, is denoted by $Q_{out}^{(i, i-1)}$.
+When the node $i$ is placed, the deployment policy also prescribes the transmit power that this node should use, say, $\Gamma_i$; then the outage probability over the link $(i, i-1)$, so created, is denoted by $Q_{out}^{(i, i-1)}$ (see Figure~\ref{fig:pure-as-you-go} and Figure~\ref{fig:backtracking_illustration}).
 We evaluate the cost of the deployed network, up to $x \delta$ steps, as a linear combination of three cost measures:

 \begin{enumerate}[label=(\roman{*})] \item The number of relays placed, i.e., $N_x$. \item The sum outage, i.e., $\sum_{i=1}^{N_x} Q_{out}^{(i, i-1)}$.
 The motivation for this measure is that, for small values of $Q_{out}$, the sum-outage is approximately the probability that a packet sent from the point $x$ to the source encounters an outage along the path from the point $x$ back to the sink.